hannibal002/SkyHanni/docs/discord_roles.md

 ## Helper Roles

 People who help the mod.
-If those users talk to you, better listen.
+If those users talk to you, they probably know what they're talking about.

 - **Contributor**
     - The role for everyone who makes meaningful code contributions to the mod on GitHub.